Latent Stratification for Incrementality Experiments: Example application

-The estimated within-strata response variance for Experiment 2 is $\sigma^2 = (1.101)^2 = 1.212$, which is substantially smaller than the variance estimated for the difference-in-means model, which is $(1.774)^2 = 3.147$.
-This implies that the variances in the individual treatment effects within each stratum are substantially smaller than the variance across all customers, which is precisely the condition under which post-stratification produces a more precise estimate of the average treatment effect than the difference-in-means estimator.
+The estimated within-stratum response variance for Experiment 2 is $\sigma^2 = (1.101)^2 = 1.212$, which is substantially smaller than the variance for the treatment and control groups overall, which are 3.198 and 3.094.
+This implies that the variances in the individual treatment effects within each stratum are substantially smaller than the variance across all customers, which is precisely the condition under which post-stratification produces a more precise estimate of the average treatment effect than the DiM estimator.